sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 <br />

-### Q. Write a function which executes another function recieved as an argument
+### Q. Write a function which executes another function received as an argument

-- Functions can be passed as arguments to another functions
+- Functions can be passed as arguments to another function
-- Passing the function as argument will pass its reference hence no parenthesis
+- Passing the function as an argument will pass its reference hence no parenthesis

 ```js
 function callbackExecutor(callback) {